Skip to main content

 • An FAA Medical Certificate

-It is not just an age requirement — training must be completed before reaching this age to solo on their birthday.
+In other words, it's not just an age requirement — training must be finished before this age, so your teen can solo on their birthday.

 Civil Air Patrol Glider Program